-Lindsay Miars is a director with EAB.
-As a member of the cohort services team for the Student Success Collaborative, Lindsay leads webconferences on student success topics and spearheads advisor training, connecting front-line advisors and staff with the innovative resources and skill development they need to better serve changing student populations.
+Lindsay Miars is a Director with EAB.
+As a member of the Strategic Research team for the Student Success Collaborative, Lindsay leads webconferences on student success topics and spearheads academic advisor training, connecting advisors and other staff with the innovative resources and skill development they need to better serve changing student populations.
 Lindsay’s current research explores the theory and practice of academic advising, including strategies for senior leadership to elevate the advising profession at their universities.

-Lindsay holds a bachelor of arts in comparative literature from the University of Michigan and a master of science in education from Johns Hopkins University.
+Lindsay holds a BA in Comparative Literature from the University of Michigan and a MSEd from Johns Hopkins University.
 Her master’s thesis explored methods for engaging high-ability underachievers in low-income classrooms.